exercism/java/java/bird-watcher/README.md

 int[] threeIntsV2 = { 4, 9, 7 };
 ```

-Arrays can be manipulated by either calling an array instance's methods or properties, or by using the static methods defined in the `Array` class.
+Arrays can be manipulated by either calling an array instance's methods or properties, or by using the static methods defined in the `Arrays` class.

 The fact that an array is also a _collection_ means that, besides accessing values by index, you can iterate over _all_ its values using a `foreach` loop: